 The submitter of these items also worked with a group of experts in the community to develop a document providing guidance on conducting an empirical analysis and presented the document to the S&T Committee for consideration.
-A copy of this document is included in Appendix A. Guidance on Empirical Analysis.
+A copy of this document is included in Appendix C to this meeting summary and is titled "Guidance on Empirical Analysis."
 Comments received suggested getting additional input from the community on the guidance document, including input from the Measuring Sector, and providing the final document to NIST for incorporation in metering Examination Procedure Outlines as appropriate.